You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Mosley's latest studio effort, X-ING, was released October 29, 2013 on his own Out Of The Park Records.
 He has begun production on his next record at Quarter After Blue Studios in Tupelo, MS. The project will feature guest appearances by several prominent Mississippi artists.

-Mosley was recently married and finally came home—to a place he’d never been before—now living in the Perth Hills of Western Australia with his wife, celebrated cellist/songwriter/arranger Guenevere Measham-Mosley…and their new band, Darlington.
+Mosley recently came home to a place he'd never been before - now living in the Perth Hills of Western Australia with his wife, celebrated cellist/songwriter/arranger Guenevere Measham.